Lewis County, New York: Military history

 On April 11, 1805, the Militia of Lewis, Jefferson and St Lawrence was established by the Council of Appointment under General Walter Martin.
 This was known as the 26th Brigade, aka Martin's Brigade.

-350 men of the 26th Brigade were detached but never deployed in response to an Act of Congress dated 30 Mar 1808, in response to the English troubles.
+350 men of the 26th Brigade were detached but never deployed in response to an Act of Congress dated March 30, 1808, in response to the English troubles.

 On June 15, 1808, the 1st Regiment was established under Lieutenant Luke Winchell, consisting of troops from Lowville, Denmark, Harrisburg and Pinckney.
 A cavalry troop was formed in 1809 under Captain Levi Collins.

 On April 10, 1812, in anticipation of war, the President of the United States was authorized to call up men for military service.
 To that end, a company was drafted for three months, under Captain Lyman Deming, of Denmark, in the regiment of Colonel Christopher P. Bellinger, of German Flats.
 They served at Sackett's Harbor from May 12, 1812, to August 21, 1812, when they were discharged.

 When the War of 1812 began on June 12, 1812, the above company was in the field, participating in the First Battle of Sacket's Harbor.
 To supply them, a company of 72 men were called up on June 23, 1812, under Captain Nathan Cook and placed under Colonel Thomas B Benedict of DeKalb.

 County wide drafts were issued in March 1813, September 1813, July 1814 and October 1814 in support of the war effort.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1290 sqmi, of which 1275 sqmi is land and 15 sqmi (1.2%) is water.

 Lewis County is located in northwestern New York State, slightly east of due north from Syracuse.
 The eastern part of the county is in the Adirondack Park.
-A good portion of the Tug Hill Plateau is in the western part of the county.
+A good portion of the Tug Hill Plateau is in the western part of the county, putting Lewis County in the heart of the Snowbelt.
 The county is home to the Black River Valley.